MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * IPv4 public IPs are dynamic.
 Stop & Start = Change.
 To avoid this, you need to allocate elastic IP address.
 * Inside VPC, the public DNS resolves to the private IP.
 Outside the VPC, it will resolve to the public IP address.

+## Amazon Machine Images (AMI)

+* AMI can be used to launch EC2 instance.
+* AMIs can be provided by AWS or Community provided.
+* AMIs can be found in Marketplace (can include commercial software).
+* AMIs are regional.
+* AMIs control permissions.
+By default an AMI is set so that only your account can use it.
+You can set an AMI to be public or add specific AWS accounts onto that AMI.
+* You can create an AMI from an EC2 instance you want to template.

+**EXAM NOTES!**
+* AMI = One Region.
+Only works in that one region.
+If you create a particular AMI, it can only be used in that region.
+* AMI baking - taking an EC2 instance, installing all of the software, doing all the configuration and then baking all of that into an AMI.
+* AMI is immutable.
+* Can be copied between regions (includes its snapshots).
+* AMI permissiosn default to only your account.
+* AMI costs per EBS snapshots.